pantelis/aiml-common/assignments/simple-language-models/index.md

 # Simple Language Models

 In this assignment you will build an neural network that can model language.
-This is essentially your first step in understanding chatGPT !
+This is essentially your first step n understanding chatGPT !

 You will build the neural network using the JAX library.
 JAX is an extensible system for **composable function transformations**.
 You can read its benefits for a wide range of scientific applications [here](https://github.com/google/jax) and in the following video: